 2. Skip Coron

-You can take things more slowly if you skip the days in Coron and redistribute them among Siargao, Malapascua or Palawan.
-This is especially interesting if you want to get your Open Water Diver (diving certification) in Malapascua, the place we recommend in the best places to dive in the Philippines.
+You can slow the pace down if you skip the days in Coron and redistribute them among Siargao, Malapascua, and Palawan.
+This is especially interesting if you want to get your Open Water Diver (diving certification) in Malapascua, which we recommend in our guide to the best places to dive in the Philippines.

-Why do we advise skipping Coron and not El Nido?
-Not because we like it less, but because the landscapes are very similar and, since you’re going to visit Port Barton, this way you won’t lose so much time on transfers.
+Why do we recommend skipping Coron rather than El Nido?
+Not because we like it less, but because the landscapes are somewhat similar and, since you’re going to visit Port Barton, this option means you won’t spend as much time on transfers.

-To do it this way, from Malapascua head back to Cebu and there you can take a direct flight to El Nido.
+To follow this version of the route, from Malapascua, head back to Cebu and from there, you can take a direct flight to El Nido.
 You also have the option of going via Puerto Princesa.
 You’ll find all the details in How to get to El Nido.

 3. Replace Siargao with Camiguin

-Many travelers come away smitten with this small yet very complete island in Mindanao.
-If you decide to include it in your 20-day Philippines itinerary, you won’t go wrong—just give it at least 3 full days.
-Discover everything you can do there in Things to do in Camiguin, though we can already tell you many call it “Little Hawaii” or “the Hawaii of the Philippines” for its volcano and waterfall scenery.
+Many travelers come away completely smitten with this small but incredibly diverse island in Mindanao.
+If you decide to include it in your 20-day Philippines itinerary, you can’t really go wrong—just give it at least three full days.
+Discover everything you can do there in our Things to do in Camiguin guide, though we can already tell you that many people call it “Little Hawaii” or “the Hawaii of the Philippines” thanks to its volcanic landscapes and waterfalls.

-Camiguin is also far less visited than Siargao and has beautiful reefs, so it’s a great option if you want to add more snorkelling or diving to your trip.
+Camiguin is also far less visited than Siargao and has beautiful reefs, so it’s a great option if you want to add more snorkeling or diving to your trip.

-If you decide to include it, just look for a flight from Manila to Camiguin (with a stop).
-Afterwards, from Camiguin you can fly to Cebu and continue the route through Malapascua as planned.
+If you decide to include it, look for a flight from Manila to Camiguin (with a stop).
+Afterward, you can fly from Camiguin to Cebu and continue the itinerary through Malapascua as planned.

 Mantigue Island and Camiguin